peteroupc/peteroupc.github.io/bernoulli.md

 - In case 1, use the **algorithm for exp(&minus;_x_/_y_)**.
 - In case 2, use case 2 of the **algorithm for exp(&minus;(_&lambda;_ \* _z_))** with parameter _z_, where _&lambda;_ represents a coin that always returns 1.
 - In case 3, rewrite the _z_ parameter as a sum of positive numbers.
-For each number, run either case 1 or case 2 (depending on how the number is written) of the **ExpMinus** algorithm with that component as the parameter.
+For each number, run either case 1 or case 2 (depending on how the number is written) of the **ExpMinus** algorithm with that number as the parameter.
 If any of these runs returns 0, return 0; otherwise, return 1.
 (See also (Canonne et al. 2020\)[^53].)

 > **Examples:** The **ExpMinus** algorithm with the following parameters can be implemented as follows:
 >